 For many auto upholstery shops, winter is a slow season.
 Cold weather keeps customers away and the added expenses of Christmas limit their ability to splurge on cosmetic fixes to their cars.
-Still, there are ways to ensure that your auto trim business doesn’t ground to a halt – but you’ll need to plan ahead (like right now!)
+Still, there are ways to ensure that your auto upholstery business doesn’t ground to a halt – but you’ll need to plan ahead (like right now!)

 1. Develop a Winter Schedule

 In most states, car show season runs from spring until fall (with the majority taking place during the summer).
-Given the nice weather and lack of any major gift-giving holidays, this period also tends to be most trim shops’ busy season.
+Given the nice weather and lack of any major gift-giving holidays, this period also tends to be most upholstery shops’ busy season.